 George Soros was born in 1930, in Budapest.
 He survived the Nazis because his father had fake identities for the family to hide the fact that they were Jewish.
 George Soros witnessed the dictatorship of the communists as a teenage boy, finally immigrating on his own to England.
 While studying at a school for economics, he realized he had an aptitude for finances.

 His parents joined up with him in New York after he began working on Wall Street.
 He became so wealthy, he now holds the number thirty-five space with Forbes as one of the richest people worldwide.
 George Soros’ billions were made with stocks and currency speculation.

-The attacks on people of Jewish descent continued when Glenn Beck of Fox News made accusations against George Soros.
 He stated Soros was trying to destroy America’s political system.
 Although this was untrue, the long history of anti-Semitism was once again brought to light.
 In the last one hundred years, countless governments and people have found a way to blame the Jews for whatever activities they were undertaking themselves.
 From Hitler, and his intention to exterminate all of the Jews, the question remains.
 Why the Jews?

 One of the answers to this question concerns the conspiracy that began at the start of the twenty-first century.
 This was started by Protocols of the Elders of Zion that said the Jews had a plan to destroy all of the governments throughout the world to achieve world domination.
 Although this theory was blatantly false, it was fueled by fear.
 Theories involving anti-Semitism ran rampant without any checking of facts.